fstakem/JHCleanData/README.md

 ## Recipe
 1. Get the raw data named "Human Activity Recognition Using Smartphones Dataset"
-2. If the raw data is compressed then uncompress it keeping the original file structure
+2. If the raw data is compressed then uncompress it keeping the original directory structure
 3. In the script run_analysis.R set the 'input_path' variable to the root directory of the raw data
 4. In the script run_analysis.R set the 'output_path' variable to the desired output file name
 5. Run the script run_analysis.R with the previous specified variable set